[Minor revision–posted 3/24/20 (replaces 2/23/16 edition)]

 4. Efforts should be made to ensure against proliferating courses beyond the department's ability to offer such courses.
 Faculty course load should be considered.

 5. Existing on-campus certificates, endorsements, and programs proposed for delivery in self-supporting or off-campus formats must be approved by the eLearning Council, Graduate Council (for graduate programs), and Academic Council prior to their review and approval by the PSVP.
-The proposal for delivery of self-supporting and off-campus programs must include documentation of compliance with all of the pertinent THECB rules and regulations (see OP 36.04, New Academic Programs, Course Approval for New Programs, Program Termination, and Changes in Delivery Format, for proposal guidelines).
+The proposal for delivery of self-supporting and off-campus programs must include documentation of compliance with all of the pertinent THECB rules and regulations (see OP 36.04, New and Changes to Existing Academic Courses, Programs, and Units, for proposal guidelines).

-6. The Vice Provost for Distance Education or designee will perform all required area institution and Education THECB notifications and, working with the Office of the Provost, will ensure that all appropriate THECB and SACSCOC approvals have been obtained.
+6. The Vice Provost for eLearning and Academic Partnerships or designee will perform all required area institution and Education THECB notifications and, working with the Office of the Provost, will ensure that all appropriate THECB and SACSCOC approvals have been obtained.

 a.
-Departments intending to offer in-state, lower-division, off-campus courses at any time in the upcoming academic year should notify the Vice Provost for Distance Education by mid-January of each year.
+Departments intending to offer in-state, lower-division, off-campus courses at any time in the upcoming academic year should notify the Vice Provost for eLearning and Academic Partnerships or designee by mid-January of each year.
 College deans or designees should submit the course number, the course name (as on file with the THECB), the section number, and physical address of the proposed delivery site, including the city and zip code.
-The Vice Provost for Distance Education or designee will present the courses for approval to the respective Higher Education Regional Council and prepare the Texas Tech Distance and Off-Campus Instructional Plan for the upcoming academic year.
+The Vice Provost for eLearning and Academic Partnerships or designee will present the courses for approval to the respective Higher Education Regional Council and prepare the Texas Tech Distance and Off-Campus Instructional Plan for the upcoming academic year.

 Non state-funded credit courses offered out of state or in foreign countries shall not be included in the distance and off-campus instructional plan.

 b.
-Departments intending to offer in-state, upper-division, off-campus master's or doctoral level courses at any time during the upcoming academic year should notify the Vice Provost for Distance Education by mid-January of each year.
-The Vice Provost for Distance Education should be provided with the course number, the course name (as on file with the Texas Higher Education Coordinating Board), the section number, and physical address of the proposed delivery site, including the city and zip code.
+Departments intending to offer in-state, upper-division, off-campus master's or doctoral level courses at any time during the upcoming academic year should notify the Vice Provost for eLearning and Academic Partnerships or designee by mid-January of each year.
+The Vice Provost for eLearning and Academic Partnerships or designee should be provided with the course number, the course name (as on file with the Texas Higher Education Coordinating Board), the section number, and physical address of the proposed delivery site, including the city and zip code.

 c.
-In the event that a previously scheduled off-campus course must be cancelled, the instructor should notify the respective academic department head as well as the director of the respective site.
-The cancellation should be reflected in the online course listing, and Academic Support and Facilities Resources should be notified.
+In the event that a previously scheduled off-campus course must be canceled, the instructor should notify the respective academic department head as well as the director of the respective site.
+The cancellation should be reflected in the online course listing, and Course and Section Inventory should be notified.

 d.
 Courses may be proposed by submission of Attachment A, In-State Off-Campus Credit Course Information and Approval Form, as specified on the form.
 (See also OP 36.07, Authorization for Small Classes.)